6th - 13th January 2016

 Physical Difficulty: Beginner.
-There will be no difficult climbing, but rarely there might be a short hike (up to 30 minutes) to get to a location.
-Winter conditions in Iceland are a bit harsh, so you must be prepared to withstand temperatues as low as -10 degrees centigrade in addition to strong winds.
+Decent mobility is required, but there will be no difficult hiking or climbing.
+There might be short hikes of up to 30 minutes to get to a location.
+Winter conditions in Iceland can be a bit harsh, so you must be prepared to withstand temperatues as low as -10 degrees centigrade in addition to strong winds.
 On average, the temperature is likely to be around zero degress centigrade.

 Born in 1980, Erez Marom is a full-time nature photographer, photography guide, writer and traveler-adventurer based in Israel.
 Specializing in wildlife and landscape photography, Erez spends much of his time in the field shooting the wildlife and scenery of his favorite locations in Israel and overseas.